-To generate a Curtain Wall element from Grasshopper, you can use three different components.
+To generate a Curtain Wall element from Grasshopper, use the following four components:

+Curtain Wall Component

-Curtain Wall component: Generates a Curtain Wall by an extrusion of the reference line (defined by the Curve input).
+Generates a Curtain Wall by extruding the reference line (defined by the Curve input).
 The extrusion is perpendicular to the plane of the Curve input.
 The height of the generated Curtain Wall is defined in the Domain input, and its External Side is defined by the point-input value of the same name.

 Note: Use the Construct Domain Grasshopper component to define the Domain input parameter.
-If the Domain Start parameter value is negative, then the extrusion will also extend below the reference line (in the negative Z direction).
+If the Domain Start parameter value is negative, then the extrusion will extend below the reference line (in the negative Z direction).

 Example: If the Domain value is "-2 to 3", then the generated Curtain Wall will be 5 meters in height, and will begin at a point two meters below the reference line.

-• Curtain Wall Segment component: Works similarly to the Curtain Wall component, but here you can only create a single Curtain Wall segment (its input reference line is a Line, rather than a Curve).
+Curtain Wall Segment Component

+Works similarly to the Curtain Wall component, but here you can only create a single Curtain Wall segment (its input reference line is a Line, rather than a Curve).
 The component also requires a Plane Point input parameter.
-The extrusion takes place perpendicular to the reference plane defined by the Line and Plane Point inputs.
+The extrusion is perpendicular to the reference plane defined by the Line and Plane Point inputs.
 The Plane Point also defines the Curtain Wall External Side.

-Curtain Wall Boundary component: Generates a Curtain Wall element with a Boundary of a freely defined shape.
-Its plane and shape are defined by the closed polygon given as the Boundary input parameter.
+Curtain Wall Boundary Component

+Generates a Curtain Wall element with a Boundary of a freely defined shape.
+The plane and shape are defined by the closed polygon given as the Boundary input parameter.
 Here, too, an input point defines the External Side.